Vishesh307/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-My personal and training projects on machine learning
+This is my personal project to learn more about multiple Linear Regression and about model complexity.